MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-import-export.md

 ## Option 1: Import by creating and modifying a file template

-Every table has required fields that must exist in your input file.
+Every table has required columns that must exist in your input file.
 We recommend that you create a template.
 First, export data from the table.
 Use the same file (modified with your data) to import data into the table.
 This template saves time and effort.
-You won't have to account for the required fields for each table.
+You won't have to account for the required columns for each table.

 1. Prepare the file template.